JapanLab Game Development

 Fall 2026 applications

-The JapanLab Game Development courses pair a seminar on Japanese history, literature, or film with a game development laboratory in which students work in teams to either design and build a game or produce a comprehensive game concept proposal.
+The JapanLab Game Development course pairs a seminar on Japanese history, literature, or film with a game development laboratory in which students work in teams to either design and build a game or produce a comprehensive game concept proposal.
 The first half of the course emphasizes close engagement with primary sources and current scholarship in Japanese Studies while introducing core ideas from game studies.
 The second half converts the classroom into a collaborative studio where students develop either a playable prototype or a polished concept package through a sequence of scaffolded milestones, playtests, and revisions.
-The semester concludes with a public showcase in which teams present their prototypes or Game Design Document to peers and faculty.
-For Fall Semester 2026, we are recruiting for teams to work on the following themes:
+The semester concludes with a public showcase in which teams present their prototypes or Game Design Document.
+For Fall Semester 2026, we are recruiting for teams for two courses:

 HIST 366 JapanLab History Game Development